 13. Make the Stations of the Cross each Friday of the Season of Lent either with a group or by yourself.
 If you have kids, bring them.

-16. If you’ve never done a family rosary, begin doing it.
-If starting with once a week, try Friday or Sunday.
+17. If you’ve never done a family rosary, begin doing it.
+You could start with once a week on Friday or Sunday.
 If it’s tough to start with a full five decades, try starting with one.
 Use the Scriptural Rosary and have a different person read each of the Scriptures between the Hail Mary’s.
 This gets everyone more involved.

 18. Pray each day during Lent for the intentions and health of the Holy Father.